World Water Week (28-2 September 2016) brings to centre stage global issues related to water.

 High quality evidence on water, sanitation and hygiene (WASH) programmes can provide crucial answers to what works, why and at what cost.
 All through World Water Week, 3ie will be highlighting the most recent evidence on WASH programmes.
 Watch this space.

-Latest evidence on WASH programmes
+Evidence on WASH programmes

 This brief distills findings from an impact evaluation on what works in expanding the adoption of chlorine dispensers in Kenya.